Streets and highways of Washington, D.C.: City layout

 The district is divided into four quadrants of unequal area: Northwest (NW), Northeast (NE), Southeast (SE), and Southwest (SW).
 The axes bounding the quadrants radiate from the U.S. Capitol building.
 All road names include the quadrant abbreviation to indicate their location, and house numbers are assigned based on the approximate number of blocks away from the Capitol.
 In most of the city, the streets are set out in a grid pattern with east–west streets named with letters (e.g., C Street SW) and north–south streets with numbers (e.g., 4th Street NW).

 Most portions of the north–south axis and the eastern portion of the east–west axis are marked by streets with the common name of Capitol Street: North Capitol Street, South Capitol Street, and East Capitol Street.
 Since an axis runs down the middle of those streets, the addresses on each side are necessarily in different quadrants.
 The western portion of the east–west axis runs down the Mall.
 Two avenues, Constitution Avenue and Independence Avenue, line each side of the Mall.

 Many of the diagonal streets and avenues in Washington are named after states.
-Some of these streets are particularly noteworthy, such as Pennsylvania Avenue, which connects the White House with the U.S. Capitol and Massachusetts Avenue, a section of which is informally known as Embassy Row from the number of foreign embassies located along the street.
+Some of these streets are particularly noteworthy, such as Pennsylvania Avenue, which connects the White House with the U.S. Capitol, and Massachusetts Avenue, a section of which is informally known as Embassy Row from the number of foreign embassies located along the street.

+Unused letters for lettered street names

 There is no J Street in any quadrant.
 The reason for this is that, until the mid-19th century, the letters "I" and "J" were indistinguishable when written.
-(In the Latin alphabet until the 16th century the letters "U" and "V" were also indistinguishable when written; more information is available via this page detailing the history of the Latin script.)
-Following that same idea, "I" Street is often written as "Eye" Street, to distinguish it from the letter "L" and the numeral "1", and "Q" Street is often written "Que", "Cue", or "Queue".
+Following that same idea, "I" Street is often written as "Eye" Street, to distinguish it from the letter "L" and the numeral "1".
+Similarly, "Q" Street is often written as "Que", "Cue", or "Queue".
 Urban legend had said that J Street was omitted deliberately by L'Enfant due to a dispute with John Jay, the first Chief Justice of the United States Supreme Court; however, this was later proven to be a myth.
-Jay Street NE runs through the Deanwood neighborhood; it does not belong to the series of lettered streets.
-There are also no X, Y, or Z streets in any quadrant, and most or all of A and B streets are called by other names in the Mall area.
+There is a street named Jay Street in the NE quadrant (in the Deanwood neighborhood), but it does not belong to the series of lettered streets.

+In addition to skipping the letter J, the last three letters of the alphabet, X, Y, and Z are not used as street names in any of the quadrants.
+The letter B is also skipped.
+North of the Mall, B Street was renamed in 1931 to Constitution Avenue, and south of the Mall, B Street was renamed in 1934 to Independence Avenue.
+In the areas north and south of the Mall, the lettered streets begin with the letter C, as the Mall itself fills up the portion of the city that would be A Street.